clarinsi/Corplus/README.md

-# Corplus: A concordancer for corpora with language corrections
+# Corplus 1.0: A concordancer for corpora with language corrections

 ## About